Non-Bloch band theory for non-Hermitian continuum systems: Correspondence between continuum and lattice

 \subsection{General theory}

-We have developed the GBZ theory for homogeneous non-Hermitian continuum systems.
-Naturally, the following question arises: What is the relation between the continuum GBZ and the lattice GBZ?
+We have developed the theory of generalized momentum space for homogeneous non-Hermitian continuum systems.
+Naturally, the following question arises: What is the relation between the generalized momentum space in continuum systems and the lattice GBZ in lattice models?
 This section aims to address this question.
 We will eventually bridge the gap between non-Hermitian lattice models and continuum systems.
 Specifically, we find that the boundary conditions play a key role in discretizing the bulk Hamiltonian of a non-Hermitian continuum model.

 To begin with, we consider a single-band lattice system with the smallest lattice distance $\delta=1/N$, where $N$ is the number of sites per unit length.
 We expect that in the limit $N\to+\infty$, the lattice model naturally returns to a continuum model.
 Inversely, by substituting differential operators with finite differences, a discrete lattice can be used to imitate the physics of a continuum Hamiltonian.